-For every student athletic trainer, this time of year is one of great excitement and stress.
+For every athletic training student, this time of year is one of great excitement and stress.
 Football training camps in the NFL and college are almost here.
 Hundreds of student athletic trainers are preparing for the biggest career-altering opportunity of their lives.
 Taking care of NFL and college football players is no easy task.

-I want to help every football training camp student athletic trainer to succeed during their upcoming camp this summer.
+I want to help every football training camp athletic training intern to succeed during their upcoming camp this summer.
 To do so, I went to the top of the athletic training food chain.

-“What is the one trait or skill you view as most valuable for your best student athletic trainers?”
+“What is the one trait or skill you view as most valuable for your best athletic training intern?”

-Dear Student Athletic Trainer, Here’s what your new bosses are looking for:
+Dear Athletic Training Student, Here’s what your new bosses are looking for:

 Work Ethics – This was by far the #1 most valued trait.
-Student athletic trainers are the workhorses for athletic training departments at every level.
+Athletic training students are the workhorses for athletic training departments at every level.
 If you truly want a career in athletic training, NOW is the time to prove it.
 It’s time to work hard, work fast and work long….7 days per week.

 Passion – The “head guys” want people around them who are truly passionate about their daily tasks, their careers and their lives.
 They don’t want you to just put on a happy face.
 Training camp passion is much deeper.
 Full-time athletic trainers want their interns to have positive energy and excitement about being exactly where they are right now!